Looking for a Used Escape Hybrid in your area?

 Both the NHTSA and the IIHS have rated the 2009 Escape Hybrid 5 stars across the board, and the IIHS has additionally named the Hybrid a "Top Safety Pick", both substantial improvements over 2008.

 Always pleasing to hear, many owners have found they achieve much better than the advertised mileage rating, often breaking 50 mpg when actively trying not to favor their right foot.
 The Escape's interior revamp has been extremely well-received, with particular praise for the infotainment system, both in look and functionality.
 Both handling and performance are mentioned as noticeable improvements from the 2008’s.
 However, price and availability have been sore points, with many people finding difficulty securing a Hybrid and often having to wait months to take ownership.

-Talk about the 2009 Ford Escape Hybrid
+What's your take on the 2009 Ford Escape Hybrid?